 Litigation plays a crucial role in enforcing rights, and sometimes it is the best or only option.
 But when all you have is a hammer, everything looks like a nail.
 Structured Negotiation offers a different set of tools that author Lainey Feingold, her clients and co-counsel have used for the past two decades to negotiate settlement agreements with some of the country’s largest organizations.
-Lainey’s book, Structured Negotiation: A Winning Alternative to Lawsuits is now available from the American Bar Association.
+Lainey’s book, Structured Negotiation: A Winning Alternative to Lawsuits is now available from Amazon and other online book-sellers, from the publisher American Bar Association, and, for readers with print disabilities, on Bookshare and the BARD program of the National Library Service.
 This book will guide lawyers and advocates in a new way to resolve legal claims without conflict or run-away costs.

 Here are some excerpts from the book.
 You can also read what people are saying about Structured Negotiation or more information about the book.